Your Margin is Human

 That gap is what The Bold Margin was built to close: This work didn't begin as a consultancy or coaching offer.

-I spent twenty-five years in senior roles across organisations going through significant change.
+This all began as a pattern I kept seeing from the inside: I spent twenty-five years in senior roles across organisations going through significant change.

 The Times navigating the digital revolution.
 Bauer Media through its largest restructure in a generation.
 Conde Nast rolling out new infrastructure across sixty global markets.